Authmaker/documentation/getting-started/authmaker-instance.md

 TODO: EXPLAIN here about the other social logins and their steps??

 #### Database Credentials
-As mentioned in the previous step, we need to provide some information about our mLab sandbox.
+These are the database details provided by mLab (the same ones we used to generate our backend server).

 - **Database Name & Port:**
-Here we will use the information provided by mLab (see previous step).
+Here we will use the information provided by mLab (when we created our database).
 In this example our database name is `my-blog` and the port is `27017`.

 - **User & Password:**
 Input the user and password we created for our database in the previous step.
 (Note: These are not your personal mLab account credentials.)